Student Services and Amenities Fee (SSAF) - Frequently Asked Questions (FAQ)

 - National Marine Science Centre

-All other locations (including distance education students) are considered off-campus, and will be charged the off-campus rate.
+All other locations (including online students) are considered off-campus, and will be charged the off-campus rate with the exception of student stuying with SCU Online (see Why do SCU Online students pay less per study period than session-based students).
 For example, if in the same Session you are studying one unit at the Gold Coast and two units by Distance Education, then you will be charged the full time on-campus fee amount.

 How is part-time and full-time determined?